Court: Electoral College members not bound by popular vote | WTOP

 DENVER (AP) — A U.S. appeals court in Denver said Electoral College members can vote for the presidential candidate of their choice and aren’t bound by the popular vote in their states.

+The ruling applies only to Colorado and five other states in the 10th Circuit: Kansas, New Mexico, Oklahoma, Utah and Wyoming.

+It could influence future cases nationwide in the unlikely event that enough Electoral College members strayed from their states’ popular vote to affect the outcome of a presidential election, constitutional scholars said.

-It was not immediately clear what effect the ruling might have on the Electoral College system, which is established in the Constitution.
-Voters in each state choose members of the Electoral College, called electors, who are pledged to a presidential candidate.
+The Electoral College system is established in the Constitution.
+When voters cast a ballot for president, they are actually choosing members of the Electoral College, called electors, who are pledged to that presidential candidate.
 The electors then choose the president.

-Most states require electors to vote for the candidate who won the popular vote in that state, but the Denver appeals court said the states do not have that authority.
+Electors almost always vote for the popular vote winner, and some states have laws requiring them to do so.

 The elector at the center of the case, Micheal Baca, was part of a group known as “Hamilton electors” who tried to convince electors who were pledged to Clinton or Donald Trump to unite behind a consensus candidate to deny Trump the presidency.

-Note: This story has been corrected to say that some states require electors to vote for the winner of the popular vote, not most states.